themanual/ebooks/issue-3/EPUB/html/content/author-3-article.md

 ## The Elbow Grease of Ants

-If we accept that, as Oliver Reichenstein wrote, design for the web as a text-based medium is <a href="http://ia.net/blog/the-web-is-all-about-typography-period/">“95% typography,”</a> let’s not just discuss OpenType feature support, CSS drop shadows, or even which implementation of grid layouts to use.
+If we accept that, as Oliver Reichenstein wrote, design for the web as a text-based medium is [“95% typography,”](http://ia.net/blog/the-web-is-all-about-typography-period/) let’s not just discuss OpenType feature support, CSS drop shadows, or even which implementation of grid layouts to use.
 Let’s instead take a closer look.
 What good typography requires is sensitivity and respect for the inglorious and invisible craft of making text work.

-> For far too long, many of us... have been guilty of focusing on *decoration*: the colours and the shapes and the textures. […] I’m talking about stripping away all the cruft and getting back to good, solid design principles, like well-formed grids and decent measures and incremental leading and appropriately paired typefaces.
+> For far too long, many of us… have been guilty of focusing on *decoration*: the colours and the shapes and the textures. […] I’m talking about stripping away all the cruft and getting back to good, solid design principles, like well-formed grids and decent measures and incremental leading and appropriately paired typefaces.
 As the web is content and content is type, it’s no surprise that at the heart of this approach is typography.[^stocks]

 The challenge then is this: Really dive into the micro-world of type.
 Learn to see; develop an eye for type, one that you trust.
 Force yourself to slow down.
 The web may be a fast medium, but reading is slow, and so is crafting text that is meant to be read.
 It takes time, and curiosity, and the patience to really stop and sniff the serifs, to precisely observe what changes with each decision.
 If design, understood as craft, generally requires elbow grease, setting body type well requires the sort of micro-level elbow grease that ants’ elbows would have.
 And lots of it.